A School for the Lord's Service

 • Retreats and Quiet Days

-The Cottage has four self-catering flats for people wishing to spend a few days on individual private retreat.
+The Cottage has four self-catering units for people wishing to spend a few days on individual private retreat.

 The Herbert Kelly Institute exists both to preserve the legacy and inform the future of Anglican religious life.